Protecting human health

 A health risk assessment or health impact assessment can be used to set standards for pollution exposure that will, in general, protect the community.
 These assessments consider likely impacts from polluting or potentially polluting activities on most people, but cannot do much for conditions that have no known cause, eg multiple chemical sensitivity.

-A mixture of legislation (eg Environment Protection Act 1993 and the Public and Environment Health Act 1987), regulation, policy, community and industry behavioural change programs, and cooperation and collaboration are used to manage the adverse effects of human activities on public health.
+A mixture of legislation (eg Environment Protection Act 1993 and the South Australian Public Health Act 2011), regulation, policy, community and industry behavioural change programs, and cooperation and collaboration are used to manage the adverse effects of human activities on public health.

 As legislation involves imposing restrictions or costs on citizens, the definition of health impacts that trigger such an imposition results from a public process that aims to balance the costs to, and interests of, those affected by the outcome.